-I love taking the spark of an idea and growing it into a full length book of mystery and intrigue, usually in an historical setting.
-The spark often comes from something or someone in history that moves me or makes me think about how people in the past might have thought about or reacted to a mystery in their life.
+It is so fun for me to take the spark of an idea and grow it into full-length book of mystery and intrigue, usually in a historical setting.
+The spark for my historical fiction books often comes from something or someone in history that moves me or makes me think about how people in the past might have thought about or reacted to a mystery in their life.

 “Temporarily” because one’s passions never die.
-Several years later, I resurrected my writing career and completed three more novels.
-I continue to work on my three historical mystery series, and hope to share them with the world, soon.
+Several years later, I resurrected my writing career and completed three more historical fiction books.
+I continue to work on my three historical series and hope to share all of them with the world.

-In addition to my passions for writing and my family, I am an avid horsewoman (see EquusPlus here).
-I train my own horses and compete at the local, regional, and national levels.
-I have won numerous awards in Dressage, Sport Horse, Western Dressage, and Western Trail.
+In addition to my passions for writing historical fiction books and my family, I am an avid horsewoman.
+I train my own horses and have competed at the local, regional, and national levels in Dressage, Sport Horse, Western Dressage, and Western Trail.
 Always interested in improving my horsemanship skills and my relationships with my horses, I study and practice natural horsemanship with the Parelli Program.
 I am currently on hiatus from competition, but enjoy playing with and riding my four horses several times a week.

-My husband, Kevin, and I live and run our software development company in the beautiful Land of Enchantment, New Mexico.
-We own a beautiful horse property nestled along the Rio Grande where we live with our two cats, four dogs, and four horses.
-Our two children are our greatest achievements, and I am proud to say they live happy, productive lives as entrepreneurs and professionals.
+My husband, Kevin, and I live in the beautiful Land of Enchantment, New Mexico.
+We own a beautiful horse property nestled along the Rio Grande where we live with our four dogs, and four horses.
+We also have a place in Hawaii and try to get there as often as possible!